 - community consultations with Vancouver-based medical providers and non-profits

-- a free, permanent clothing swap for community members
+- a free, recurring clothing swap for community members

 - double-discounted haircuts each month following the distribution of income assistance cheques

 - free access to harm reduction supplies (safer sex supplies, menstrual pads, hormone injection supplies, safer drug use supplies)